FanYucai/PsyGames-P.-Chen-/README.md

->Run index.html and have some ~~pretty silly~~ psychological thinking here..qwq
+>Run index.html and get some psychological reflection here..orz

-1. Choose one door from three each time, you'll get random score for each time you stay there.
+1. Choose one door from three, and you'll get random score each time you stay.
 It revealed how curiosity or unstability influences one's decision;
-2. Choose one employee where you cannot go back;
+2. Choose one employee in which way you cannot go backwards;
 3. Choose girlfriend, compare the differences between these two modes..